 Is pleurisy contagious?
-Fluid filled lungs are not contagious, however if they are caused by an infection or exposure to toxins, such as smoking or asbestos, then others who are exposed will be at risk.
+Water filled lungs are not contagious, however if they are caused by an infection or exposure to toxins, such as smoking or asbestos, then others who are exposed will be at risk.
 Be aware of the dangers of chain smoking.

 Can you die from pleurisy?
 In extreme cases, people have been know to die of pleural effusion and pulmonary edema.

 Always consult your Doctor should you show any symptoms of fluid filled lungs.
 Be aware of fluid in lung causes and avoid them whenever possible.